 Comprehensive examinations are typically tailored to each student’s course selections and academic interests.
 In fact, the comprehensive exam is unique in that it is generally a collaborative effort between students and their faculty mentors, which means that, given the proper preparation, students can be primed for success.
 For almost all programs with a comprehensive examination option, students receive key details about the themes, theories, and applications on which they will be tested during their discussions with professors.
 Furthermore, many programs with a timed examination requirement even give students a menu of previously discussed exam questions ahead of time (from which students might choose several on the day of the test) so that students can thoroughly prepare.

-This Guide to the Comprehensive Examination outlines the general types of comprehensive examinations that master’s in communication programs tend to offer, and also provides detailed advice from both faculty members and alumni regarding how students can succeed in their comprehensive examinations.
+This feature outlines the general types of comprehensive examinations that master’s in communication programs tend to offer, and also provides detailed advice from both faculty members and alumni regarding how students can succeed in their comprehensive examinations.

 Types of Comprehensive Examinations